ashspu/ValueCalculator/README.md

 ## Run locally
 Open `index.html` in a browser (no build step).
 Pick a calculator, adjust inputs, and toggle scenarios to see baseline cost, improved cost, and annual value.

+## Export / email a PDF
+- Use the **Export / Email PDF** button to select which active use cases to include, then download the generated PDF.
+- To email the PDF, point `config/email.js` `endpoint` at a Mailchimp/Mandrill/other service you own.
+The app POSTs `{ email, subject, message, pdfBase64, filename, meta }`.
+- If no endpoint is configured the download flow still works, and the email button is disabled.

+## Print-optimized report
+- A dedicated print-only report is available (File → Print) with A4 sizing, logos, and key metrics.
+The live UI is hidden while printing.

 ## Embed contract
 ```html
 <iframe